daattali/shinyjs/README.md

     and use `shinyjs` to call them as if they were regular R code.
 More information is available in the section "Calling your own JavaScript functions from R".

+-   `colourInput` and `updateColourInput` - input widget that allows users to select colours.

 [Check out the demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) to see some of these in action, or install `shinyjs` and run